Goodwick: History

 During the Viking Age, the coasts of Wales were subjected to raids in the latter 10th century.
 Norse trading posts and settlements were established.
 The name probably derives from a combination of the old Norse forms: góðr (good) and vik (bay or cove) giving góðrvik.
 Compare formation with Reykjavík (Smoking Bay) where reykr = 'smoke'.
 The southeast facing hillside of Goodwick is sheltered from prevailing and salty SW winds and therefore naturally well tree-covered compared with the exposed headland above and the wet land of the bay.
 Many older developments in Goodwick have the name 'Goedwig' meaning forest - Goedwig Terrace, Villas, Chapel etc. Thus an alternative explanation for the name may be that it was Goedwig and Goorvik may just have been a happy coincidence for the invaders.

+In 1078 Goodwick Moor was the scene of a bloody battle in which Rhys, son of Owain ap Edwyn, was defeated and slain by Trahaearn ap Caradog (Brut y Tywysogion) in the Battle of Goodwick (also known as the Battle of Pwllgwdig).